Logo

 RING

-The Ring and Tip signals connect the modem to the telephone line.
+Ring and Tip connect the modem to the telephone line.
 FCC Part 68 Rules require a 1500 volt isolation barrier between the telephone line and all other circuits.
 This isolation must be preserved throughout the system.

 3